dmj111/dmj111.github.io/posts/2013/prime-sieve-in-js.rst

 This takes around 650 ms on the same computer.

-None of these examples were tweaked or tested rigorously...
+None of these examples were tweaked or tested rigorously |...|

 Just for fun, you can run the JavaScript on this page.
 The millionth prime should be 15,485,863.